and-buk/Udacity-DRLND/p_continuous_control/Report.md

 ## Project Objective

-Implement an algorithm that allows to solve the environment task with an average score of +30 over all agents over 100 consecutive episodes.
+Implement an algorithm that allows to solve the environment task with an average score of +30 obtained from all agents (20) for 100 consecutive episodes.

 ## Introduction